ikamensh/flynt/README.md

                         the diff instead.
 Note that this must be used in conjunction with '--fail-on-change'
                         when used for linting purposes.
+  --stdout              Do not change the files in-place and print
+                        the result instead.
+This argument implies
+                        --quiet, i.e. no statistics are printed to stdout, only the resulting code.
+It is incompatible with --dry-run and --verbose.
   -s, --string          Interpret the input as a Python code snippet
                         and print the converted version.
 The snippet must use single quotes or escaped double